CCLBStudio/DOTweenBuilder/README.md

 ![](https://github.com/AymNAym/DOTweenBuilderImages/blob/main/CustomElementScript3.png)

-Last but not leat, you need to add the [Serializable] tag to your class :<br>
+Last but not least, you need to add the [Serializable] tag to your class :<br>

 ![](https://github.com/AymNAym/DOTweenBuilderImages/blob/main/CustomElementScript4.png)